 Most HFC uses in new units or applications are being phased out under USEPA Rules over a staggered schedule that begins in 2016 and stretches through 2024.
 Under these Rules, most HFC uses in polyurethane and other foams and in new retail food refrigerated cases will be phased out between January 1, 2016 and January 1 2020.
 Use of HFCs in mobile air conditioning will end with Model Year 2020, while prohibitions on HFC use in new fire suppression systems, cold storage, residential refrigeration, and building chillers go into place on January 1 of 2018, 2021, 2023 and 2024, respectively.

 Use of HFCs in existing equipment is unaffected by EPA regulations.
 Minnesota has an estimated 12 million residential appliances and car air conditioners that contain a total of about 13,000 tons of CFCs, HCFCs and HFCs.

 Regulations are in place to help prevent the release of CFCs, HCFCs and HFCs into the environment.
 In addition to the various production bans, servicers and disposers of appliances and motor vehicle air conditioners are required to obtain technician certification, proper refrigerant recovery or recycling equipment, and keep records.

-For information on recent EPA rulemakings on HFC and HCFC production and use prohibitions, go to EPA’s Significant New Alternatives Policy.
+- Significant New Alternatives Policy (US EPA) – Information on recent EPA rulemakings on HFC and HCFC production and use prohibitions

-For businesses that service, dispose of, and recycle appliances and vehicle air conditioners: Technical information for handling refrigerants
+- Technical information for handling refrigerants – Businesses that service, dispose of, and recycle appliances and vehicle air conditioners